Gimmeldingen

 Gimmeldingen is a village of 2636 inhabitants (As of 2004) and part of the town of Neustadt an der Weinstraße in Rhineland-Palatinate, Germany.

-The beginnings of Gimmeldingen and the neighbouring village of Lobloch (which used to be connected) can be traced back to Roman settlements of as early as the year 325.
+The beginnings of Gimmeldingen and the neighbouring village of Lobloch (which used to be connected) can be traced back to Roman settlements as early as the year 325.
 It is first documented in writing as "Gomeltingen" in 1109.